paulohenriquecrs/upsay_jupyter_ai/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [PyPI](https://pypi.org/project/upsay_jupyter_ai) for details.